rhiannemock/ketoboot/README.md

 ## RESOLUTION/SCREEN SIZE TESTS/RESPONSIVENESS

-P=Passed if a number is found see corresponding number below the table for more details
+P=Passed if a number is found see corresponding number below the table for more details.
+The screens that are turnable ie phones and tablets have been also tested on the turned screen.

 Screen | index.html | introduction.html | about-keto.html | sign-up.html | recipes.html
 --- | --- | --- | --- | --- | ---